kelvinz/code-notes/courses/spark_docs.md

 Use the Audio Player patch to combine the audio clip in your project with either the Single or Multi-Clip Controller, to play audio in your scene.
 	audio clip + controller => audio

+*multi-clip controller patch*
+Use this patch to play an audio clip multiple times in response to triggers, without stopping the clip when a new clip starts to play.
+	controller => controller